Static energetics in gravity: The view from gauge theory gravity

 \section{The view from gauge theory gravity}

 In Section \ref{s2a} we employed a popular but nearly unnecessary mathematical procedure for linearising gravity by moving between two manifolds.
 Nearly, because whilst it is quite feasible to treat linearisation as an algebraic problem without ever leaving the physical spacetime, the introduction of a flat background could be considered suggestive of the gauge theory approach.
 On the one hand, $\mathcal{M}$ is taken to contain some interesting geometry (and hence gravity) imposed by $g_{ab}$.
 On the other, the geometry of the flat background $\check{\mathcal{M}}$ is entirely trivial, $\check{g}_{ab}$ imparting it with nothing more than the Minkowkian signature.
 In $\check{\mathcal{M}}$ the geometry of $\mathcal{M}$ is represented by a collection of tensor fields which, being small, can be managed by a series expansion.
 This of course becomes either impractical or impossible in the general case of strong gravitational fields.
 In gauge theories of gravity, the gravitational gauge fields do not dictate the geometry of the manifold which contains them, that being simply Minkowski space, $M_4$, nor yet need they be expressed through a series expansion.
 In the particular case of gauge theory gravity, the nomenclature is influenced by the use of the spacetime algebra, and $M_4$ is often referred to as the vector space, $\{x\}$.
 We will stop short of formally identifying $\check{\mathcal{M}}$ with $\{x\}$ because they belong to \textit{entirely} different theories.
-Whilst many previous articles on gauge theory gravity have included their own introduction to the spacetime algebra, we will break with tradition and refer the reader to more dedicated sources.
-In particular, we recommend either Part I of \onlinecite{lasenby} or Chapter 13 of \onlinecite{doran} as compact introductions to gauge theory gravity.
-In addition, reference to Chapter 1 of \onlinecite{hestenes2}, which presents many essential geometric algebra identities in short order, may be very beneficial.
-An alternative introduction to gauge theory gravity is to be found in \onlinecite{hestenes}, although it differs from our treatment in its emphasis on \textit{gravity frames}.
-Whilst such an approach is more reminiscent of differential geometry, we will instead try to take full advantage of the spacetime algebra by expressing relations in \textit{frame-free form} wherever possible.
+Many previous articles on gauge theory gravity have included their own substantial primers on the spacetime algebra.
+We will break with tradition by referring the reader to more dedicated sources, and outlining in name only the principles essential to the gauge theory approach, which are as follows.